exercism/development-environment/README.md

 The `stack.yml` file is a Exercism-specific configuration file that allows you to select which components you want to run locally, and any configuration you want to do.
 The `bin/start` script then takes that configuration and does the work of turning it into a `docker-compose.yml`.

-Every docker image you download takes up storage space, and every docker container you run takes up memory, so the `stack.yml` file allows to you ensure that you only run the things that are necessary for whichever part of Exercism you are working on.
+Every Docker image you download takes up storage space, and every docker container you run takes up memory, so the `stack.yml` file allows to you ensure that you only run the things that are necessary for whichever part of Exercism you are working on.

 ## Advanced Usage